About ONet

 What we do

-• We help disseminate IPBES products and achievements.
-For an example, see our resource page on the 2023 Invasive alien species assessment.
-We support capacity-building in service of biodiversity and nature's contributions to people.
-For an example, see our e-learning catalogues.
+• We help disseminate IPBES products and achievements: for an example, see our resource page on the 2023 Invasive alien species assessment.
+We support capacity-building in service of biodiversity and nature's contributions to people: for an example, see our e-learning catalogues.

 • ONet strengthens support for IPBES.
 We engage with different groups and communities.
 We mobilise intangible and in-kind contributions to the platform.